King's Inns: Profile

-The society had generally kept a low profile in current affairs in Ireland, though it did come to prominence in 1972 when financial difficulties led to it selling a considerable stock of non-legal books it had in its library.
-The library collection dates from the end of the 18th century (when it also adopted its motto 'Nolumus mutari'), and was based in part on that of Christopher Robinson, senior puisne judge of the Court of King's Bench (Ireland), who died in 1787.
-Books were sold at auction at Sotheby's, London, and a considerable stock of them was sold to clients outside Ireland.
-This was seen at the time as a major cultural outflow, as many of the books were of historical and cultural significance.
-In addition, its library had received an annual grant since 1945 for the upkeep of the books from the Irish Exchequer.
+The society has generally kept a low profile in current affairs in Ireland.

 A King's Inns team or individual has often won the Irish Times National Debating Championship, and in 2010 won the European Universities Debating Championships.
 In 2006 the Inns' hurling team competed in and won the Fergal Maher Cup (3rd Level Division 3) in their inaugural year and subsequently reached the final and semi-final.

 The Hungry Tree, a London Plane that encapsulates a park bench, lies in the grounds of the King's Inns, near the south gate.

 Architecture and facilities

 The King's Inns complex, situated near Henrietta Street in Dublin, is considered a significant example of neo-classical architecture.
 It is often cited as an integral part of Dublin's architectural heritage.

 Initial design and construction

 The complex was initially designed by architect James Gandon, who was well known for his work on the Custom House and Four Courts.
 Construction began in 1800, with the first stone laid by Lord Chancellor John FitzGibbon, Earl of Clare on 1 August of that year.
 Gandon's original design featured two parallel buildings connected by a narrow bridge-like structure at the west front.
 This structure had three openings and was crowned by a cupola—a domed structure supported by columns.

 Due to various delays and funding issues, Gandon resigned from the project in 1808.
 His assistant, Henry A. Baker, took over and completed the project by 1816.